 - GIMP: Another Gyazo alternative is GIMP.
 GIMP strings together individual images and brings the frames together by animation.
 Its unique feature is the ability to single out specific frames and adjust the timing for that frame independent of the others in the GIF.

 - Recordit: Recordit is a useful software that allows users to create a quick recording of their screen.
-You can record for up for up to 5 minutes.
+You can record for up to 5 minutes.

 - Ezgif: Ezgif is a GIF-resizing tool, which allows you to either resize the GIF to fit a certain space or optimize it by reducing some of its effects.